Mirantis/mke-docs/content/docs/configuration/telemetry.md

 {{< callout type="info" >}}
    Telemetry is automatically enabled for MKE 4 clusters that are running without a license, with a license that has expired, or with an invalid license.
-In all of such scenarios, you will only be able to disable telemetry once a valid license has been applied to the cluster.
+In all of such scenarios, you can only disable telemetry once a valid license has been applied to the cluster.
 {{< /callout >}}